Tomchei Shabbos: Bergen County, New Jersey

-Tomchei Shabbos of Los Angeles
+Los Angeles, California

-Tomchei Shabbos of Los Angeles was founded by three Orthodox rabbis in 1977.
+Tomchei Shabbos of Los Angeles was founded by three Orthodox rabbis in 1977 or 1978.
 A 2003 article in the Los Angeles Jewish Journal stated that over 200 Jewish families rely on the volunteer organization for weekly donations.

-Founded in 1978.
-Their mission is to assist the Jewish needy of Los Angeles by providing a variety of family services with the utmost level of dignity and discretion.
-Their programs help those without work find jobs, start businesses & earn livelihoods.
-They provide clothing and furniture, assist with utilities & rent in emergency situations, help children obtain Jewish educations and direct those in need to the proper social service organizations.
-On a weekly basis they provide food for the week, Shabbat and the holidays.
-This weekly support restores spirits and allows the Sabbath to work its healing magic on families in need.
+The organization provides numerous family services, such as job assistance, clothing, furniture, and emergency utility and rent payments; it also helps children obtain a Jewish education and directs people to social service organizations.
+They also provide food for the week, Shabbat, and the holidays.

-As of February 11, 2016 Tomchei Shabbos of Los Angeles is helping close to 1,500 individuals on a weekly basis with food packages and store credit vouchers.
-They also assist over 2,800 individuals bi-annually with brand new clothing.
-In addition they assist 25 families monthly with furniture, 100 families monthly with diapers and hundreds of families annually with hardship assistance.
+As of February 11, 2016, Tomchei Shabbos of Los Angeles is helping close to 1,500 individuals on a weekly basis with food packages and store credit vouchers.
+They also assist over 2,800 individuals bi-annually with brand-new clothing.
+In addition, they assist 25 families monthly with furniture, 100 families monthly with diapers and hundreds of families annually with hardship assistance.

 Tomchei Shabbos of Los Angeles is a d/b/a name of Touch of Kindness, a 501(c)(3) organization.